James P. Mitchell: Eisenhower administration

 In 1953 Mitchell was appointed Assistant Secretary of the Army in charge of manpower and reserve forces affairs.
 Several months later, he was nominated by President Eisenhower to replace Secretary Martin P. Durkin, who had resigned in protest in September 1953.

-On October 9, 1953, Mitchell became the Eighth Secretary of Labor and served in that capacity for the remainder of the Eisenhower Administration.
-He fought against employment discrimination, opposed right-to-work laws, and was concerned about the plight of migrant workers.
-During a top secret selection process in March, 1958, President Eisenhower appointed Secretary Mitchell administrator-designate of the "Emergency Manpower Agency," making him one of the Eisenhower Ten.
+On October 9, 1953, Mitchell became the eighth Secretary of Labor and served in that capacity for the remainder of the Eisenhower Administration.
+He fought against employment discrimination, and was concerned about the plight of migrant workers.
+He opposed right-to-work laws, believing they did more harm than good.
+During a top secret selection process in March 1958, President Eisenhower appointed Secretary Mitchell administrator-designate of the "Emergency Manpower Agency," making him one of the Eisenhower Ten.

 Secretary of Labor

 Mitchell encouraged management cooperation, supported labor's right to organize, and sought to improve conditions for marginal workers.
-He established the administrative machinery of the Landrum-Griffin Act and improved DOL organization and morale while reducing overlapping functions.
+He established the administrative machinery of the Landrum-Griffin Act, which weakened the ability of unions to conduct secondary strikes or picket to unionize a workplace.
 J. Ernest Wilkins Sr. was appointed Assistant Secretary of Labor for International Affairs in 1954, the first African-American to be appointed to the level of Assistant Secretary in American government.
 Representing Mitchell and the DOL, Wilkins attended Cabinet meetings—also a first for an African-American.
 In 1957, however, Mitchell determined to oust Wilkins.
 When in 1958 Wilkins resigned under pressure, Mitchell replaced him with George C. Lodge.

 The Welfare and Pensions Plans Disclosures Act was established on August 28, 1958, followed by the Labor-Management Reporting and Disclosure Act on September 14, 1959.
-Mitchell supported minimum wages for the soft-coal industry and other industries according to the Walsh-Healy Act.
+Mitchell opposed raising the national minimum wage to $1.25.
+Yet, he supported establishing minimum wages for the soft-coal industry and other industries according to the Walsh-Healy Act.

+One of Mitchell's aides described his statements against state and national right-to-work laws in 1958 as causing "hell to break loose" in the right-wing of the Republican Party.

 In April 1959, at a labor rally, Mitchell said that if, by that October, unemployment was not below 3 million, he would "Eat the hat you said I was talking through".
 On November 11, it was revealed unemployment in October was 3,272,000.
 In a ceremony, he ate a hat shaped cake.
 He blamed his error on a steel strike.
 He is a member of the Labor Hall of Fame.